Did the Ten Horns Arise out of Rome?

 “Thou sawest till that a stone was cut out without hands, which smote the image upon his feet that were of iron and clay, and brake them to pieces.
 Then was the iron, the clay, the brass, the silver, and the gold, broken to pieces together, and became like the chaff of the summer threshingfloors; and the wind carried them away, that no place was found for them: and the stone that smote the image became a great mountain, and filled the whole earth.”
 Daniel 2:34-35

-This same concept exists in Revelation 13.
-Notice when the Beast symbolized for Papal Rome is revealed, it is a composite of the three powers that ruled prior to Rome:
+This principle of a kingdom continuing through its successor is confirmed in Revelation 13.
+Notice when the Beast symbolized for Papal Rome is revealed, it is a composite of the three powers that ruled prior to Imperial Rome:

-Now ask yourself…what kingdom did the saints take?
-It had to be the last kingdom that was mentioned as that was the last kingdom ruling.
-Thus, the saints took the fourth kingdom and possessed it.
-But are we to believe that the saints only took the literal territory of the Roman Empire?
-Here we must see that the saints didn’t just take Rome, but they took the whole world.
-This reveals that the fourth kingdom although consisting of modern Europe, North Africa, and part of the Middle East prophetically represented the whole world!
+Now ask yourself…what kingdom will the saints take?
+It has to be the last kingdom that was mentioned as that was the last kingdom ruling.
+Thus, the saints take the fourth kingdom and possess it.
+But are we to believe that the saints only take the literal geographical territory of the Roman Empire?
+Here we must see that the saints don't just take Rome, but they take the whole world.
+This reveals that the fourth kingdom, although consisting of modern Europe, North Africa, and part of the Middle East, prophetically represented the whole world!
 Notice how Daniel 7 confirms this idea:

 Now ask yourself this question: Did Rome rule this entire planet?
 Of course not.
 However, we can now see a principle wherein the power that ruled the known world and also had possession of God’s people was considered controlling the whole world.